Pat White: 2008

 White ended his senior season with career-highs of 1,844 yards and 21 touchdowns on 180-of-274 passing with seven interceptions through the air and 974 yards rushing on 180 attempts for 8 touchdowns – totaling 2,818 yards and 29 touchdowns on offense.
 White finished his career with 6,051 yards and 56 touchdowns passing and 4,480 yards and 47 touchdowns rushing – a total of 10,531 yards and 103 touchdowns over his career.
 White also finished his career sixth in the NCAA among the most career victories as a starting quarterback with 34 overall.
-In spite of all his accomplishments, White was never an NCAA All-American and is not eligible for the College Football Hall of Fame.
+In spite of all his accomplishments, White was never an NCAA All-American so he is not eligible for the College Football Hall of Fame.